Joe Biden, Andrew Yang, And Bernie Sanders Have Biggest Leads Over Donald Trump In New Emerson Poll

 — Emerson Polling (@EmersonPolling) September 10, 2019

-During a recent interview on WBUR-FM’s On Point, Yang addressed the support he receives from Trump supporters and others across the political spectrum.
+During a recent interview on WBUR-FM’s On Point, Yang addressed the support he receives from Trump advocates and others across the political spectrum.

 “The reason why Republicans and Trump voters and independents and libertarians are drawn to my campaign is that they see that I’m just a problem solver,” he said.
 “I don’t have any particular alignment, which means I’ll be able to get things done in Washington that others cannot.”